 A digital media portfolio and samples of work are key pieces in the Master of Digital Media program application.
-If you are interested in applying to the Master of Digital Media program but not sure what to submit for your sample of work, application tips and answers to some common questions are below.
+Learn how you can create a strong portfolio.

-If your background is in a technical discipline, we strongly recommend that you submit work that demonstrates your technical skills.
-This may include samples from work completed during your undergraduate studies, as a freelance contractor, as a volunteer, or while employed (please include and document at least 100 lines of original code that you created).
+If your background is in a technical discipline like computer science, software engineering, or information technology, we strongly recommend that you submit work that demonstrates your technical skills.
+This may include samples from work completed during your undergraduate studies, as a freelance contractor, a volunteer, or while employed.
+Please include and document at least 100 lines of original code that you created.

-Many applicants assume they require both technical and artistic skills to qualify for admission into the MDM program.
-In fact, we encourage applicants with computing science, engineering or IT backgrounds to apply even if they do not have a developed artistic portfolio.
-As the MDM program is interdisciplinary, each MDM student contributes his or her skill set to a team project.
-In your case, the contribution is technical.
+We encourage applicants with computing science, engineering, or IT backgrounds to apply even if they do not have an artistic portfolio.
+As the MDM program is interdisciplinary, each MDM student contributes their skill set to a team project.

-You may submit art/design work but be aware that these samples of work will be compared with samples from students who have received formal (usually undergraduate) training in art and design fields, and we receive many competitive applications from such students.
+While you may submit art and design work, be aware that your work will be compared with students who have received formal training in the art and design fields.
 Submit work that you feel confident will best demonstrate your abilities and talents.

 The technical skills applied in the MDM program depend on the skill sets students bring to the project teams.
-In the case of students from art and design backgrounds, they are not expected to have experience in computer programming (the programmers in your class will collaborate on the needed designing, writing, testing, debugging, and maintaining of the source code of software developed in each project).
-However, proficiency in any of the following software applications is highly desired (but not required) and will improve the competitiveness of your application: 3DS Max, Maya, Adobe Creative Cloud (Dreamweaver, Illustrator, InDesign, XD, Premiere and/or Photoshop), Cinema 4D, Unity, Unreal, the ability to draw or illustrate using design applications, Storyboarder, AutoCAD.
+Students with art and design backgrounds are not expected to have experience in computer programming.
+However, proficiency in any of the following software applications is highly desirable and will improve the competitiveness of your application: 3DS Max, Maya, Adobe Creative Cloud (Dreamweaver, Illustrator, InDesign, XD, Premiere and/or Photoshop), Cinema 4D, Unity, Unreal, the ability to draw or illustrate using design applications, Storyboarder, AutoCAD.

 Desired software applications for students from a UX background would be: Trello, Slack, Asana Basecamp, Axure, Sketch, etc.